Where Data Meets Humanity

 What New Legislation AB 2747 Means for Property Managers

-- AB 2747 requires property managers of buildings with 16 or more units to report positive rental payments to credit bureaus, helping residents build their credit scores.
+- AB 2747 requires property managers of buildings with 16 or more units to report positive rent payments to credit bureaus, helping residents build credit.

-- IDIQ offers comprehensive rent payment reporting services that integrate seamlessly with existing systems, providing expertise, support, and marketing materials to help property managers comply with AB 2747 efficiently, all while providing opportunities for property managers to earn ancillary income.
+- IDIQ offers integrated rent payment reporting solutions, ongoing support, and marketing materials to help property managers comply efficiently while also creating ancillary income opportunities.

 What is AB 2747?